hellbox/srob-migration/content/reviews/soldiering-on.md

 name = "Soldiering on"
 title = "Soldiering on"
-dek = "If you don't read military stories, Olympia author Matt Young's memoir about life in the Marine Corps might be just the book for you." facebookauto = "If you don't read military books, this beautiful memoir about the Marine Corps might change your mind." twitterauto = "Don't read military books?
+dek = "If you don't read military stories, Olympia author Matt Young's memoir about life in the Marine Corps might be just the book for you." type = "Review"facebookauto = "If you don't read military books, this beautiful memoir about the Marine Corps might change your mind." twitterauto = "Don't read military books?
 This beautiful memoir about the Marine Corps might change your mind." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/eat-the-apple.md"]